 Awards and Honors – In recognition of his seminal contributions to human and mammalian genetics, Wallace was elected to membership in the National Academy of Science in 1995, the American Academy of Arts and Sciences in 2004, and the National Academy of Medicine in 2009.
 Wallace was awarded the William Allan Award by the American Society of Human Genetics in 1994, the Passano Award for Mitochondrial Genetics (with G. Attardi) in 2000, the Metropolitan Life Foundation Award for Medical Research in Alzheimer’s Disease also in 2000, and the Pasarow Award for cardiovascular disease in 2006.
 In 2012, he received the Gruber Genetics Prize, the world’s highest genetics honor, as well as the American College of Physicians Award for “Outstanding Work in Science as Related to Medicine.”
 In 2015, he was awarded Doctor Honoris Causa, Universitè Angers, France and was elected to the Accademia Nazionale delle Scienze detta dei XL (National Academy of Sciences of Italy).
-In May of 2017, he received the Franklin Institute’s prestigious Benjamin Franklin Medal for the Life Sciences “For demonstrating the maternal inheritance of mitochondrial DNA (mtDNA) in humans, using mtDNA variation to reconstruct ancient human migrations, identifying the first mtDNA mutation associated with an inherited disease, and showing that mutant mtDNA can profoundly affect the nuclear genome, causing complex diseases, thereby leading the way to therapies for those diseases and the aging process.”
+In May of 2017, he received the Franklin Institute’s prestigious Benjamin Franklin Medal for the Life Sciences “For demonstrating the maternal The way a genetic condition is passed down in a family. of mitochondrial DNA (mtDNA) in humans, using mtDNA variation to reconstruct ancient human migrations, identifying the first mtDNA mutation associated with an inherited disease, and showing that mutant mtDNA can profoundly affect the nuclear genome, causing complex diseases, thereby leading the way to therapies for those diseases and the aging process.”
 On June 20, 2017, it was announced that “The 2017 Paul Janssen Award for Biomedical Research is awarded to Dr. Douglas Wallace for pioneering the field of mitochondrial genetics and its application to the study of disease, aging, and patterns of human migration.”